 Initiated by your student association, the McMaster GSA Health Plan provides students with unique health benefits.
 The Plan was designed by students for students to provide many important services and cover expenses not covered by a basic health-care plan (i.e. OHIP), or the equivalent (e.g. UHIP for international students) such as prescription drugs, health practitioners, medical equipment, travel health coverage, and more.

-A comprehensive Dental Plan was added to cover those graduate students who were not covered by the CUPE 3906 Plan (except for Divinity and MBA students).
+A comprehensive Dental Plan was added to cover those graduate students who were not covered by the CUPE 3906 Plan (except for Divinity students).

 The following Frequently Asked Questions about the Plans are posted to help you better understand this important service.